Disneyland Paris Tips and Tricks for First Timers (2025)

 Extra Magic Time

 If you stay at a Disney hotel, you get a major perk—Extra Magic Time.
-This allows you to enter the parks one hour before official opening.
+This allows you to enter the parks one hour before official opening (usually at 8.30am).

 I highly recommend you take advantage of this.
 We were able to ride 4-5 of the most popular rides before the park even opened!